-- As a Bible college, we purpose that our students evidence a comprehensive working knowledge of the Bible and of the great systematic truths of Scripture.
+As a Bible college, we purpose that our students evidence a comprehensive working knowledge of the Bible and of the great systematic truths of Scripture.
 This is accomplished by requiring that all of our four-year graduates complete a Bible major and by holding daily chapels and annual conferences to enhance the biblical education of our students.
-We firmly believe that this Bible major is at the heart of the college curriculum. - As a seminary, we strive to develop proficiency in interpreting and communication the Bible, discernment based on the absoluteness of God's truth, and a commitment to biblical doctrine and philosophy of ministry.
-We accomplish these goals through the study of the original biblical languages, hermeneutics, expositional preaching, and biblical, historical, systematic, and practical theology.
+We firmly believe that this Bible major is at the heart of the college curriculum.